jmonrods/eistoolbox/README.md

 -Careful!
 Do not treat elements as labels (i.e. R1, R2, R3... is incorrect.)
 The correct way is R1, R1 and R1.

--ToDo: Click the "load" button next to the fit string to load some predefined circuit examples.
+-Click the "load" button next to the fit string to load some predefined circuit examples.

--Read the source of the file Zfit.m for full documentation about circuit string formatting.

 ## External libraries used in this toolbox

-export_fig by Yair Altman is found [here](https://github.com/altmany/export_fig)

 fminsearchbnd by John D'Errico is found [here](http://de.mathworks.com/matlabcentral/fileexchange/8277-fminsearchbnd--fminsearchcon).

 Zfit is from Jean-Luc Dellis, [available here](https://www.mathworks.com/matlabcentral/fileexchange/19460-zfit).

-More fitting functions will be available in the future (such as Levenberg-Marquardt, Nelder-Mead, BFGS, Powell).
+The default algorithm is Nelder-Mead (from fminsearchbnd).
+The other algorithms included in the drop-down menu are experimental, don't trust their results yet.
 If you have more algorithm suggestions, let me know.

 ## License

-Copyright (C) 2016  Juan J. Montero-Rodriguez
+Copyright (C) 2016-2021  Juan J. Montero-Rodriguez

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, in the version 3.